Craft n' Connect

 3. Colour

 Deeper & muted colours, such as the reds, and greens starred below were consistent winners.
-Craft n' Connect's colours therefore consist of red, green, mustard, and black.
+Craft n' Connect's primary colours therefore consist of red, green, mustard, and black.

 Illustration

-Initial illustrations were based on our co-designers’ interests and commonalities; Vancouver, Gardens, Favourite animals (cats and dogs)
+Initial illustrations were based on our co-designers’ interests and commonalities; Vancouver, Gardens, Favourite animals (cats and dogs).
+These illustrations were made with continual refinement and feedback from our resident co-designers.

 Garden